A consensus has developed that many of Kenya’s smallholder productIvIty problems can be traced to poor soIl qualIty and crop nutrItIon

 Understanding soil health will help farmers improve their crop management practices, including the use of improved agricultural inputs to remedy the deficiencies of the soils on their farms.
 Better farming techniques will lead to significant improvements in smallholder productivity and profitability, and increased investments by input providers tailored to smallholder needs.

-The Kenya pilot will be followed by a similar pilot to be launched subsequently in Ghana.
-These pilots will play a critical role in the development of sustainable and innovative business practices that can be applied on a much broader scale across sub-Saharan Africa.
+iSDA is currently planning to launch a parallel pilot in Ghana in 2021 using a cloud-based advisory tool that does not require a soil test.
+These pilots will play a critical role in the development of sustainable and innovative business practices that can be applied on a much broader scale across Africa.

 REGISTER FOR UPDATES